dreadwrr/Recentchanges-Linux/README.md

 /usr/local/bin/recentchanges <br>
 /usr/local/recentchanges/scripts/rntchangesfunctions <br>
 /usr/share/polkit-1/actions/org.freedesktop.set-recentchanges.policy <br><br>
-<p> also chown root:root /usr/local/recentchanges as a last step </p>
+<p> then chown root:root /usr/local/recentchanges as a last step. guest:users is owner of folder so pyinstaller can build  </p>

-guest:users is owner of folder so pyinstaller can build <br><br> PyInstaller<br>
+PyInstaller<br>
 https://github.com/dreadwrr/Linux-Pyinstaller <br>
 to build a binary with all the packages and not needing any on the system <br><br>